-There’s no evidence to suggest that spinally injured people are more likely to catch coronavirus.
-But we know that due to paralysis and a weakened cough reflex, SCI people who contract the disease are more likely to need acute care.
+There’s no evidence to suggest that people with spinal cord injury (SCI) people are more likely to catch coronavirus.
+But we know that due to paralysis and a weakened cough reflex, people with SCI who contract the disease are more likely to need acute care.
 And with a compromised respiratory function, the impact of covid can be life-threatening.

 Giving you the best information

 Concerned about the effect of coronavirus on you, someone you care for or a loved one?
-This is what we offer you:
+Download our information sheets about conronavirus:

 Using our voice: covid and beyond

-- We’re working in the corridors of power to give a voice to spinal cord injured people.
-Our all party parliamentary group (APPG) is growing in profile and influence, with parliamentarians such as care minister Helen Whately and fellow cabinet minister Owen Paterson involved in this vital session.
+- We’re working in the corridors of power to give a voice to people with spinal cord injury.
+Our all party parliamentary group (APPG) is growing in profile and influence.

-- Our lobbying team and nursing specialists also work with the NHS and care sector to tackle challenges and ensure SCI people are being considered at every step.
+- Our lobbying team and nursing specialists also work with the NHS and care sector to tackle challenges and ensure people with SCI are being considered at every step.